WatermelonSeng/i-dont-know-help/A-Monster-Calls-but-without-As.md

 No one else ever needed to know the plot storyline in his night terror.

 Conor blinked groggily in his room, then he frowned.
 Something seemed to be missing.
-He
+He woke more while he